 Where can you get Restricted Area Special Permits?

-Submit the Online application form (trekkers Passport number and Nepal Visa Number) accordingly and print out the gist, attached along with these documents below;
+Submit the Online application form (trekkers Passport number and Nepal Visa Number) accordingly and print out the gist, attached along with these documents below.

-• Copy of Passport and Visa, which must be validated for entire trekking days
+- Copy of Passport and Visa, which must be validated for entire trekking days

-• Name lists of trekkers
+- Name lists of trekkers

-• Trekking Program Schedule with Date
+- Trekking Program Schedule and Date

-• Guarantee letter of Agency
+- Guarantee letter of Agency

-• Agreement with Agency
+- Agreement with Agency

-• Program schedule of trekking
+- Program schedule of trekking

-• Voucher of Bank Payment (fees in USD) for Permits
+- Voucher of Bank Payment (fees in USD) for Permits

-• Tax clearance Certificate of Trekking Agency's latest fiscal year
+- Tax clearance Certificate of Trekking Agency's latest fiscal year

-• Insurance of the trekkers (foreign nationals) and Nepalese staff name list accompanying the trekkers with specific trekking area valid during the trek
+- Insurance of the trekkers (foreign nationals) and Nepalese staff name list accompanying the trekkers with specific trekking area valid during the trek

-• Registration Certificate of Permanent Account Number (PAN/VAT)
+- Registration Certificate of Permanent Account Number (PAN/VAT)

 Restricted Area’s Special Permits Fees.